zuri-training/Tcgen-team80/README.md

 10. Go to Github and create a new pull request to the main branch.
 It will then be reviewed and merged into the master.

 ## Deployment Instructions
-Please not that the framework used is the Django Template Language
+Please note that the framework used is the Django Template Language
 1. Clone the project repository to the server using `git clone https://github.com/zuri-training/Tcgen-team80.git main`
 2. Create and activate a new virtual environment inside the project folder on the server using `python3 -m venv <name_of_virtualenv>`
 3. Install all project dependencies using `pip3 install -r requirements.txt`